-I've got to be honest: Apart from some of the very weird ones I've showcased here (like this spate of them in Amsterdam and this naughty one in Iceland), I don't really care for museums.
-I see the entire world as a living museum, and the idea of unnecessarily spending the day within four walls negates traveling at all, at least to destinations boring enough that museums can be considered a highlight there.
+Let's be honest: Apart from some of the very weird ones showcased on this site (like this spate of them in Amsterdam and this naughty one in Iceland), museums can be boring.
+Particularly if you think of the entire world as a living museum, the idea of unnecessarily spending the day within four walls negates traveling at all, at least to destinations boring enough that museums can be considered a highlight there.

-I encounter exceptions to this rule with some regularity, however, from those listed above to my most recent discovery: Japan's Itchiku Kubota Art Museum.
+Yet you probably encounter exceptions to this rule with some regularity, from those listed above to the place you'll discover below: Japan's Itchiku Kubota Art Museum.
 Dedicated to the work of the late Japanese artist Itchiku Kubota, who revived an ancient style of kimono-dyeing to prominence, the museum spotlights the Japanese traditional garment in a way that makes it more beautiful than it was.

 (If that's even possible.)